Have Questions?

 Program Leader Handbook (Scouting America)

-Lion Guide: Mr. Steven Soulen
+Tiger Guide: Mr. Steven Soulen

 Mr. Soulen has been involved in Scouting since childhood, including earning the rank of Eagle.
-This is his first year with Pack 171; he is looking forward to guiding his Den on their Scouting journey.
+This is his second year with Pack 171; he is looking forward to guiding his Den on their Scouting journey.

-Tiger Guide: Mrs. Hillary Blankers
+Wolf Den Leader: Mrs. Hillary Blankers

-Wolf Den Leader: Mr. Brian Talbot
+Bear Den Leader: Mr. Brian Talbot

 Mr. Talbot began his Scouting journey in 2nd grade, eventually earning the rank of Eagle as a member of Troop 271.
 He was also involved in Venture Crew 271 and served as Chapter Chief for Tonkawa Lodge #99 as part of the Order of the Arrow.
 He is also honored to serve as the North Shore Assistant District Commissioner for Special Needs Scouting.

-Bear Den Leader: Mr. Ryan Barrett
+Webelos Den Leader: Mr. Ryan Barrett

-Webelos & Arrow of Light Den Leader (boys): Mr. Kyle Bickling
+Arrow of Light Den Leader (boys): Mr. Kyle Bickling

 Mr. Bickling started his Scouting journey as a Cub Scout.
 He has been with this den from the beginning and is immensely proud of their growth.
 He also volunteers as the North Shore District Cub Scout Roundtable Commissioner.
 In 2022, he received the Northern Star Award from the North Shore District.

-Webelos & Arrow of Light Den Leader (girls): Ms. Megan Hoover
+Arrow of Light Den Leader (girls): Ms. Megan Hoover

 These men and women do behind-the-scenes work to support the program and the Cub Scouts.